Continue to save up to £1,866 on the cost of childcare each year

 - Make at least one payment into their account every 52 weeks (more than £0)

 - Not leave the Childcare Voucher scheme to join Tax-Free Childcare.

-If their circumstances change for a short time, for example due to a period of maternity leave when they are not using childcare, parents may have the option to temporarily pause their salary sacrifice or to reduce the amount they pay into their Childcare Voucher account through their employer.
-This can be reduced to as little as £1 and we would advise parents, if possible, to continue to make a small payment (even £1 per month) into their account, to allow them to increase their contributions again in the future.
+If an employee’s circumstances change for a short time, for example due to a period of maternity leave when they are not using childcare, parents may have the option to temporarily pause their salary sacrifice or to reduce the amount they pay into their Childcare Voucher account through their employer (this is at the employer’s discretion, and represents a change of contract).
+Payments can be reduced to as little as £1 and we would advise parents, if possible, to continue to make a small payment (even £1 per month) into their account, to allow them to retain their eligibility for the scheme and increase their contributions again in the future.

 Parents should submit their request to change their salary sacrifice amount to their employer using their online Childcare Voucher account, eVouchers.
 Individual employers may have rules around how often they permit changes and will have a ‘cut-off date’ by which these requests need to be received, so changes may not be actioned immediately.
 You can discuss this with your employer.

 For more information on how the Childcare Voucher scheme operates, you can download our Employee Guide to Salary Sacrifice and our Employee Terms and Conditions guides here.